andreafabrizi/BresserWeatherCenter/README.md

 Note that the gain and the squelch level most probably needs to be adjusted, depending on your device and antenna.

+## Antenna
+As antenna I used a self made metal wire 8.64 cm long (300000/868000/4) and it works quite well.

 ## To do
 * Decode wind direction data
 * Identify the checksum, if there's one